arc-arnob/Healthe-master/index.md

 ```

+# Used Netflix OSS:
+* Netflix Eureka is used for discovery service.
+* Netflix Ribbon is used for client side load-balancing.
+* Netflix Zuul is used for gateway.

 # Run on your PC without Docker

 `NOTE` : You need to configure your own jks files for communication level security in application.properties file whereever needed.